feluelle/airflint/README.md

 # airflint

-> A linter for your Airflow DAGs to ensure Best Practices are being used.
+> Enforce Best Practices for all your Airflow DAGs. ⭐

 ## 🧑‍🏫 Rules